The landscape of compressibility measures for two-dimensional data: Introduction

-The study of the measures $\gammaDD$ and $\deltaDD$ is motivated by the fact that for two-dimensional data there is no clear definition of ``context'' of a symbol and therefore there is no universally accepted notion of statistical entropy.
-Therefore, alternative compressibility measures based on combinatorial properties such as $\gammaDD$ and $\deltaDD$ are worthwhile investigating.
-Indeed, in Section~\ref{sec:2DBT} we use the measures $\gammaDD$ and $\deltaDD$ to provide the first analysis of the size of the two-dimensional block tree introduced in~\cite{2dbt}.
-In particular we show that the space used by a two-dimensional block tree for an $n\times n$ matrix $M$ with delta measure $\deltaDD$ is bounded by $O((\deltaDD + \sqrt{n\deltaDD})\log \frac{n}{\deltaDD})$, and that this space is optimal within a multiplicative factor $O(\log n)$.
+Having introduced the measures $\gammaDD$, $\deltaDD$, and $\bDD$ and some of their basic properties, we use them for the analysis of a recently introduced compressed data structure: the {\em two-dimensional block tree}~\cite{2dbt}.
+In Section~\ref{sec:2DBT} we provide the first analysis of the space usage of such data structure as a function of the ``information content'' of the input.
+In particular we show that the space used by a two-dimensional block tree for an $n\times n$ matrix $M$ with delta measure $\deltaDD$ is bounded by $O((\deltaDD + \sqrt{n\deltaDD})\log ({n}/{\sqrt{\deltaDD}}))$ and that this space is optimal within a multiplicative factor $O(\log n)$.
+We also show how to build a space efficient two-dimensional block tree given a two-dimensional attractor, and we use this result to prove a new relationship between the measures $\gammaDD$ and $\bDD$.
+Finally, in Section~\ref{sec:2DBT-con} we provide the first optimal linear time and space algorithm to build the two-dimensional block tree.

+We believe that our theoretical results, combined with the good practical performance reported in~\cite{2dbt}, show the attractiveness of the two-dimensional block tree and its suitability to become a general purpose tool to efficiently represent compressible two dimensional structures.